-- A. Students may be granted choice assignments to schools that are not crowded and would not become crowded as a result of such assignments. - B. Each year, the Board will establish a ninety percent (90%) capacity for each school in the District.
-Schools having a projected enrollment of less than ninety percent (90%) of capacity for the following school year will be available for controlled open enrollment.
-Projected enrollment will be calculated by taking the number of students zoned to the school, subtracting those students granted acceptance to magnet programs at other schools, adding students granted acceptance to magnet programs at the school, and adding students with continuing zoning exceptions. - C. Schools having a projected enrollment equal to or greater than ninety percent (90%) capacity will not be available for controlled open enrollment, any applications submitted will be placed on a waiting list.
-Eligible schools will be posted in the Student and Community Engagement Office and on the Board's website. - D. Applications for controlled open enrollment will be submitted to the School on the Controlled Open Enrollment Form.
-The Superintendent will annually establish an application period for controlled open enrollment. - E. The Student and Community Engagement Office will compile applications into lists by school of application. - 1.
-If the school's ninety percent (90%) capacity would not be exceeded by the number of choice applications when added to the projected school population, choice applicants for that school will be approved as in alignment with the School Choice Plan.
+- A. Students may be granted choice assignments to schools that are not crowded and would not become crowded as a result of such assignments. - B. Each year, the Board will establish a capacity for each school in the District.
+Schools having a projected enrollment of less than the established capacity for the following school year will be available for controlled open enrollment.
+Projected enrollment will be calculated by taking the number of students zoned to the school, subtracting those students granted acceptance to magnet programs at other schools, adding students granted acceptance to magnet programs at the school, and adding students with continuing zoning exceptions. - C. Schools having a projected enrollment equal to or greater than the established capacity will not be available for controlled open enrollment, any applications submitted will be placed on a waiting list.
+Eligible schools will be posted in the School Choice Office and on the Board's website. - D. Applications for controlled open enrollment will be submitted to the School on the Controlled Open Enrollment Form.
+The Superintendent will annually establish an application period for controlled open enrollment. - E. The School Choice Office will compile applications into lists by school of application. - 1.
+If the school's capacity would not be exceeded by the number of choice applications when added to the projected school population, choice applicants for that school will be approved as in alignment with the School Choice Plan.